bassamsdata/namu.nvim/README.md

 # Namu.nvim

-🌿 Jump to symbols in your code with live preview, built-in fuzzy finding, and other modules.
+🌿 Jump to symbols in your code with live preview, built-in fuzzy finding, and more.
 Inspired by Zed, it preserves symbol order while guiding you through your codebase.
 Supports LSP, Treesitter, ctags, and works across buffers and workspaces.

-“Namu” means “tree🌳” in Korean—just like how it helps you navigate the structure of your code.

 > [!WARNING]
-> 🚧 **Beta Status**: This plugin is currently in beta.
-While it's functional, you may encounter breaking changes as we improve and refine the architecture.
-Your feedback and contributions are welcome!
+> 🚧 **Beta**: This plugin is in beta.
+Breaking changes may occur.